List of Days of Our Lives characters introduced in the 2020s: Wendy Shin

+Jing-Wen "Wendy" Shin is portrayed by Victoria Grace.
+She first appeared in the second season of Days of Our Lives: Beyond Salem in 2022 before reappearing on the main soap later that year.

-Jing-Wen "Wendy" Shin is the daughter Wei Shin and younger sister of Li Shin, who works in IT for DiMera Enterprises pharmaceutical division in Alaska.
+Wendy is the daughter of Wei Shin and younger sister of Li Shin, who works in IT for DiMera Enterprises pharmaceutical division in Alaska.
 She tries to show up her brother by locating one of the three prisms.
-While searching for Harris Michaels, she broke into the apartment shared by Tripp Johnson, Joey Johnson, and Stephanie Johnson.
-She was apprehended and questioned by the two brothers, who recognized Harris as the man, who delivered their pizza.
-They team up and travel to Hong Kong where a gala to present the prisms was held.
+While searching for Harris Michaels, she breaks into the apartment shared by Tripp Johnson, Joey Johnson and Stephanie Johnson.
+She is apprehended and questioned by the two brothers, who recognize Harris as the man who delivered their pizza.
+They team up and travel to Hong Kong, where a gala to present the prisms are held.
 She and the boys help apprehend a brainwashed Steve Johnson and John Black.
-She was rewarded with a promotion at her old job.
+She is rewarded with a promotion at her old job.

 She appears in Days of Our Lives a few months later searching for Li to ask for a transfer to the main office in Salem.
-He eventually agrees with EJ's approval, However, she notices how shaky his relationship with Gabi is.
-Johnny DiMera shares his thoughts on how Stefan has changed so drastically and the two team up to find out what happened.
+He eventually agrees with EJ DiMera's approval.
+However, she notices how shaky his relationship with Gabi Hernandez is.
+Johnny DiMera shares his thoughts on how Stefan DiMera has changed so drastically and the two team up to find out what happened.
+Johnny and Wendy develop an attraction to each other.
+However, she soon falls in love with Tripp Johnson and chooses him over Johnny when she realizes that he still has feelings for Chanel.
+They both become entangled with Clyde Weston's drug ring when his henchwoman, Rebecca Goldman, kidnaps them in order to keep Ava under his thumb.
+They pair are rescued from an abandoned ship by John, Steve and Ava although Clyde manages to escape from prison.
+After recovering physically and mentally, Wendy decides to go visit her parents in Hong Kong, and Tripp decides to leave with her.

+Charlie Mason and Richard Simms from Soaps She Knows named Wendy as their "Best New Character" in soap operas of 2022, commenting that "The moment Victoria Grace's Wendy appeared on the Days of Our Lives' spinoff Beyond Salem, we were both hooked and somewhat relentless in our determination to have Li's little sis brought over to the mothership."